← US Citizenship Civics Test Study Materials

 The exam consists of 10 scored multiple-choice questions.
 You'll have 10 minutes to complete it, and you need a score of 60% or higher to pass.

-| Detail | Info |
+Detail Info

 What's on the US Citizenship Civics Test?

-Focus extra study time on the highest-weighted topics, but don't ignore lower-weighted areas — a few questions in a weak area can make the difference between passing and failing.
+The exam covers 3 topic areas, each weighted differently.
+Higher-weighted topics appear more on the exam — but don't skip low-weight areas.
+A few missed questions in a weak area can be the difference between passing and failing.

 How to Register for the US Citizenship Civics Test